 “According to a recent report from a top language-industry research firm, 75% of consumers in non-anglophone countries prefer to buy products using their native language,” says Versacom, a Canadian translation company.
 “60% of those consumers rarely or never buy products from English-only websites.”

 All online content has the potential to reach people who speak another language, inside or outside of Canada.
 That’s why digital content translation or creation is a top-level niche with virtually unlimited potential.

 Demand isn’t necessarily determined by the most commonly spoken languages, since you’ll probably have more competition in those languages.
 However, it’s a good place to start as you explore the potential of your translation business.

+In the 2016 Census, 8,030,695 Canadians indicated their first language wasn’t English or French.
 The top five languages spoken in Canada are English, French, Mandarin, Cantonese and Punjabi.
 The top five aboriginal languages spoken in Canada are Cree, Inuktitut, Ojibway, Oji-Cree and Dene.

 In the beginning, it’s best to focus on one pair of languages.
 The language you’re translating into should be your native language, unless you’re exceptionally proficient in another language.
 If you grew up in New Brunswick (an officially bilingual Province) you might consider both French and English to be your native language and can easily translate one into the other.
 However, most translators provide the service in only one direction, choosing their native or strongest language to work in.

 Eventually, you could have a team of VA’s working with you to provide a broader range of languages.

 Start an Online Content Translation Business in Canada